Skip to main content

 Context callback parameters

-If a callback parameter is prefixed by the use keyword, then it will become a context variables in the subblock, even if they are not declared in the subblock.
+If a callback parameter is prefixed by the use keyword, then it be declared as a context variable in the subblock, even if not explicitly declared in the subblock.

 fn ArrangeRing(numSteps, orbit) |index, use posOffset| {